larskanis/libusb/README.txt

 you need a C compiler (usually gcc), and make.
 The libusb-1.0 library along with its header files must naturally be present (on Debian and Ubuntu system, install the libusb-1.0-0-dev package).

-To install from gem, execute this command to download RibUSB and to build it:
+To install from gem, execute this command to download RibUSB and to build it.
+On Windows a binary gem is installed automatically:

   gem install ribusb

 To install from source, execute this command to configure RibUSB and to build it:

-  git clone ...
+  git clone git://github.com/larskanis/ribusb.git
   rake install_gem

 From now on, you can use the RibUSB extension from any instance of Ruby on that computer by